-American social justice campaigner Cesar Cruz once said that art ?should comfort the disturbed and disturb the comfortable.?
+American social justice campaigner Cesar Cruz once said that art should comfort the disturbed and disturb the comfortable.

-It’s certainly an apt description for the forthcoming London exhibition, ?Asylum,? which will feature?the abstract?paintings of Nailsworth artist James Green.
+It’s certainly an apt description for the forthcoming London exhibition, Asylum, which will feature the abstract paintings of Nailsworth artist James Green.

-Green, who works from a studio in Rodborough,?will be returning to The Crypt Gallery beneath?St Pancras New Church to join some of the contemporary art world?s leading figures for this?three-day event.
+Green, who works from a studio in Rodborough, will be returning to The Crypt Gallery beneath St Pancras New Church to join some of the contemporary art worlds leading figures for this three-day event.

-Taking place between 25th to 28th July, the line-up?includes the famous Bristol-born?street artist?Banksy.
+Taking place between 25th to 28th July, the line-up includes the famous Bristol-born street artist Banksy.

-It’s a feather in the cap of the former Tetbury’s Sir William Romney’s School pupil who went on to study?Fine Art at Cardiff School of Art.
+It’s a feather in the cap of the former Tetbury’s Sir William Romney’s School pupil who went on to study Fine Art at Cardiff School of Art.

-?Aristotle said that ?No great mind has ever existed without a touch of madness,? and that?s definitely at the core of the exhibition?s theme,? he continues.
+Aristotle said that ‘No great mind has ever existed without a touch of madness’, and that’s definitely at the core of the exhibition’s theme, James says about the show.

-Art for me is about putting my personality down on paper and I can do that with spontaneous, abstract paintings that I?could never hope to reproduce.
-They are genuinely?one-off, unique pieces,? he says.
+Art for me is about putting my personality down on paper and I can do that with spontaneous, abstract paintings that I could never hope to reproduce.
+They are genuinely one-off, unique pieces, he says.

-?Thanks to perservering with expressing my own style, my work is starting to take off with collectors.?
+Thanks to perservering with expressing my own style, my work lives in collections around the world.

-I might not produce what people expect from an artist based in the countryside with deer running outside the window,? he says of his modern style.
+I might not produce what people expect from an artist based in the countryside with deer running outside the window, he says of his modern style.